 - Fill the trench in with dirt, packing it down in place to prevent the screening from being jolted or wiggled around.

 - Attach the top of the screening to the deck.
 Nails or fence post staples usually work best.

 Contact us for local opossum removal or possum removal in your area.
-Virginia Professional Wildlife Removal Services is a full-service animal wildlife trapping, animal removal, animal capture, pest control, animal control, and wildlife management company serving counties, cities, towns and communities throughout Virginia.
+Virginia Professional Wildlife Removal Services is a full-service animal wildlife trapping, animal removal, animal capture, pest control, animal control, and wildlife management company serving many counties, cities, towns and communities throughout Virginia.